Loading Events

 Our next stop will be Corps Woods, a hidden gem tucked into the area near the ferry landing.
 This tiny park provides much-needed cover and resources to spring migrants, and is usually very productive and far less crowded than some of the better-known hotspots.
 We will spend some time birding on the flat and wide, hard-dirt trail interspersed with very short and patchy grass near the entrance gate.
 The gate is 36” wide and will remain open during the trip.
 We have the potential to see Orchard and Baltimore Oriole, Summer and Scarlet Tanager, Indigo and Painted Bunting, Black-and-White Warbler, Wood Thrush, and more.
 Participants have the option of joining us on the short dirt trail, which branches off to two short accessible boardwalks (with raised edges) across the slough and viewing platforms within the dense salt cedars.
 Yellow-crowned Night-Heron, White Ibis, Louisiana and Northern Waterthrush, White-eyed Vireo, Magnolia Warbler, and other migrants are possible here.
 Participants who choose to remain at the entrance area will be rewarded with longer views of many species.

 Other access features include space for disabled parking and available shade.
-There are no steps, gates or obstacles.
+There are no steps, gates or obstacles, HOWEVER, the path from the parking area to the gate is grassy and very uneven.
+Once inside the gate, the trail is maintained with hard packed crushed granite.

 If time allows, we will visit the nearby East End Lagoon Nature Preserve for an opportunity to see species attracted to its coastal prairie and barrier island habitat.
 The short interpretive trail loops in a figure-8 pattern through sandy scrub, with many informational signs providing insight into the native plants and wildlife of the area.
 Western Kingbird, Yellow-billed Cuckoo, Indigo and Painted Bunting, and other spring migrants are possible.
 We will see flyovers of a variety of gulls and terns, and watch for the antics of both white and dark morph Reddish Egrets foraging near the bridge as we enter and leave the park.

-Other access features include 2 disabled parking spaces, wide flat trails and benches.
+Other access features include 2 disabled parking spaces, wide flat trails and benches, and an ADA portable restroom.
 There are no steps, obstacles or shade.

 If you are a disabled person and have questions not addressed in the provided description, please email Julie Ann Brown at dir@gintc.org.